Sylvia-png/311_wk6_day1_er/README.md

 ##### ER Diagram Diagnosis

 1. What is the relationship between the "actor" and "film_actor" tables?
+An actor can be in many movies, the actor_id is the primary key in the actor table and the foreign key in the film_actor table.

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?
+Simple attribute for "inventory table and is not null.

 3. How many foreign keys does the "payments" table have?
 How can you tell?
+There are three foreign  keys in the "payments" table: customer_id, rental_id and staff_id

 ##### ER Diagram upload